MTSS (Multi- Tier System of Supports)

 Dows Lane Elementary School

-Parents of students receiving RtI support will be provided with information describing the student’s performance data that will be collected and the instructional support that will be provided.
+Parents of students receiving MTSS support services will be provided with information describing the student’s performance data that will be collected and the instructional support that will be provided.
 Progress reports will also be shared with parents throughout the year.

 Reading Specialists: Karissa Conefry, Nicole Kratka, Peggy Barrett, and K-5 Literacy Coach Nancy Deakin